 An investment in the Fund could lose money over short or long periods of time.
 You should expect the Fund's share price and total return to fluctuate within a wide range.
-The Fund is subject to the following risks, either directly or through its investments in the underlying funds, which could affect the Fund's performance, and the level of risk may vary based on market conditions:

-• Interest rate risk, which is the chance that bond prices overall will decline because of rising interest rates.
+The Fund is subject to the following risks, which could affect the Fund's performance, and the level of risk may vary based on market conditions: • Interest rate risk, which is the chance that bond prices overall will decline because of rising interest rates.
 Interest rate risk should be moderate for the Fund.